Since June 9, 2020, more flexible options for fit for work screening are available through a revised COVID-19 Daily Fit for Work Screening Protocol.

-A: The questions are the same as the paper questionnaire (standard / continuing care) from the COVID-19 Daily Fit for Work Screening Protocol.
+A: The questions are the same as the paper questionnaire (standard (staff & visitors – non-continuing care) / staff working at continuing care / visitors to continuing care) from the COVID-19 Daily Fit for Work Screening Protocol.
 These questions align with the Healthcare Worker Self-Assessment tool, but are specific to ensure you are fit to work.
 Even if you’ve completed the self-assessment, you must still complete the daily fit for work screening questionnaire before reporting to work.

 It should only take about a minute to complete the questionnaire.